-This page describes how Rockset provides visibility into your account through the notion of events – which are stored as documents in a special collection called _events.
-It also describes how you can create collections that ingest and store logs of queries that you run (currently in beta).
+This page describes how Rockset provides visibility into your account through the notion of events – which are stored as documents in a special Collection called _events.
+It also describes how you can create collections that ingest and store logs of queries that you run.

 Audit Logs

-Audit events are captured within the _events collection.
-Note, that the _events collection has a retention of 30 days.
-For access to older event logs, please contact please contact [email protected].
+Audit records are captured within the _events collection.
+With the Standard edition of Rockset, the _events collection has a retention of 30 days for actions in the platform, excluding query/write logs.
+With Premium, the retention is 1 year with the ability to export all audit logs, and includes query/request logs.
+For access to older event logs, please contact Rockset Support.

 The _events Collection